OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 mother(elizabeth, charles).
 ```

-This is the most basic example of fact, it's hold the relation between Elizabeth and Charles an tell that this relation is mother.
+This is the most basic example of the fact, it holds the relation between Elizabeth and Charles an tell that this relation is a mother.

 We say *atoms* to refer to the name of the things that the predicate is telling the relations, on this example, Elizabeth and Charles are both *atoms*.

 You can also speak *predicate*, *fact* and *predicate* means the same.

-*Note that both predicate and atoms start with lowercase letter, the reason we'll talk soon.*
+*Note that both predicate and atoms start with a lowercase letter, the reason we'll talk soon.*

 A set of facts can describe a situation or a series of relations, which will be used by Prolog to execute computations.

-In prolog you need to use dot to say that you finished your statement, don't forget the dot.
+In Prolog, you need to use dot to say that you finished your statement, don't forget the dot.

-With facts we can define simple relations, for example a family tree, this example is considered the "Hello World program of Prolog", and that's what we're going to do now.
+With facts we can define simple relations, for example, a family tree, this example is considered the "Hello World program of Prolog", and that's what we're going to do now.

-For this example, we'll use the left side of Britsh royal family tree.
-(We'll use only the left side because the entire tree is to big, and would escape the main goal of this text)
+For this example, we'll use the left side of the Britsh royal family tree.
+(We'll use only the left side because the entire tree is too big, and would escape the main goal of this text)

 ![Left side of royal family tree](https://s3.amazonaws.com/garagelabio/logic_programming/royal_family_simple+(1).png)

 Ok, take a look at this tree, how many facts can we define?
 I think that we can define a lot of predicates, since parental relations till dates like birth or marriage.

-To keep this example simple as possible, let's define only three, *mother*, *father*, *male/female*.
+To keep this example as simple as possible, let's define only three, *mother*, *father*, *male/female*.

 ```erlang
 female(elizabeth).